jodyphelan/host-pathogen/README.md

 python vcf_find_homoplasy.py  --vcf test_data.vcf.gz --ref MTB.fa --tree rooted.nwk  --out output
 ```

+The script labels the internal nodes using a preorder traversal approach.
+If you would like to use the naming scheme from another tree you can use the `--map-to-tree` argument and supply another **newick** formatted tree with internal node labels.

 Three files will be produced, but we will only use the output.homoplasies.txt file in the next step which will use `select_homoplasy.R` either interactively or through using `Rscript`.
 Three parameters are set to classify mutations are homoplastic: 1) the minimum size for the biggest clade which aquired the mutation, 2) the minimum numer of other acquisitions on the tree and 3) the minimum number of samples in other (non-main) clades.
 When all these parameters pass a SNP will be called homoplastic.